Doomstones: Fire in the Mountains

 Doomstones: Fire in the Mountains is a 1990 role-playing adventure for Warhammer Fantasy Roleplay published by Games Workshop.
+It is the first of the four books in the Doomstone adventure series, continued with Doomstones: Blood in Darkness.

 Plot summary

 Doomstones: Fire in the Mountains is an adventure in which the player characters search for a crystal of power in the mountain wilderness.

 Publication history

 Fire in the Mountains was written by Basil Barrett with Brad Freeman and Graeme Davis, and was published by Flame Publications in 1990 as a 104-page book.
 The Halls of the Dwarven Kings was revised for Warhammer and republished as Fire in the Mountains.

 Reception

 Anthony Ragan reviewed Doomstones 1: Fire in the Mountains in White Wolf #30 (Feb., 1992), rating it a 3 out of 5 and stated that "This is a good adventure [...] and is worth a WFRP gamemaster's consideration."